 Two ways, takes under a minute either way:

-curl http://localhost:3000/api/selenium/statusFor the full endpoint reference, capability payload shape, and MCP tool surface, see the Selenium Driver section of the API docs.
+http://127.0.0.1:9515.Or start it programmatically: POST /api/selenium/start.
+Full endpoint reference, capability payload shape, and MCP tool surface are in the Selenium Driver section of the API docs.

 Yes for the W3C-compatible subset — sessions, navigation, the four locator strategies, click/clear/send-keys, cookies, timeouts, sync script execution, full-page screenshots, and goog:chromeOptions pass-through all behave as they do against ChromeDriver.
 The compatibility matrix above calls out exactly what doesn’t yet.